A&M Youth

 Can we climb the cross-tower for practice?
 No. But the tower by the Stella hotel (at Lake Walk in Bryan) or other tall sets of stairs (like in one of the parking garages on campus) make for good places to go and exercise.

 Can adults go on Trek?
 Yes, but we are very limited in how many adults we can take.
 Unlike Winterfest or retreats, we can not take everyone who would like to go.
 We wish we could.
+But we would like some parents to join us.
 Talk to Monty or Heather if you are interested.

 Pre-Trek Bible Study: We will have a pre-Trek Bible study for each participant to go through before Trek.
 This will be one we distribute and you'll complete on your own.